julianlk522/FITM/README.md

     -Tests
-    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load
+    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -be sure to fix custom fetch directing to /rate-limit when it shouldnt

 ### Code Quality